 - You have the right to choose a primary care provider (PCP) in the plan's network.
 A network provider is a provider who works with the health plan.
-You can find more information about choosing a PCP in Chapter 3, page 28. - Call Customer Care or look in the Provider and Pharmacy Directory to learn more about network providers and which doctors are accepting new patients. - You have the right to use a women's health specialist without getting a referral.
-A referral is approval from your PCP to use someone that is not your PCP. - You have the right to get covered services from network providers within a reasonable amount of time. - This includes the right to get timely services from specialists. - You have the right to get emergency services or care that is urgently needed without prior approval. - You have the right to get your prescriptions filled at any of our network pharmacies without long delays. - You have the right to know when you can see an out-of-network provider.
-To learn about out-of-network providers, refer to Chapter 3, Section D, page 28.
+You can find more information about choosing a PCP in Chapter 3, page 28. - o Call Customer Care or look in the Provider and Pharmacy Directory to learn more about network providers and which doctors are accepting new patients. - You have the right to use a women's health specialist without getting a referral.
+A referral is approval from your PCP to use someone that is not your PCP. - You have the right to get covered services from network providers within a reasonable amount of time. - This includes the right to get timely services from specialists. - o If you cannot get services within a reasonable amount of time, we have to pay for out-of-network care. - You have the right to get emergency services or care that is urgently needed without prior approval (PA). - You have the right to get your prescriptions filled at any of our network pharmacies without long delays. - You have the right to know when you can see an out-of-network provider.
+To learn about out-of-network providers, refer to Chapter 3, Section D, page 27.

-Chapter 9, Section J, page 156 tells what you can do if you think you are not getting your services or drugs within a reasonable amount of time.
-Chapter 9, Section E, page 127 also tells what you can do if we have denied coverage for your services or drugs and you do not agree with our decision.
+Chapter 9, Section J, page 160 tells what you can do if you think you are not getting your services or drugs within a reasonable amount of time.
+Chapter 9, Section E, page 130 also tells what you can do if we have denied coverage for your services or drugs and you do not agree with our decision.